June 24, 2025

-Contact Hassakis & Hassakis, P.C. to speak with our understanding and experienced DePuy hip recall lawyers.
+Contact Hassakis & Hassakis, P.C. to speak with our understanding and experience DePuy hip recall lawyers.
 These medical injury lawyers will evaluate your case, answer your questions and help you understand your legal rights, including filling a DePuy ASR hip implant lawsuit.

-The ASR XL Acetabular System and the ASR Hip Resurfacing System are both artificial hip implants manufactured by the DePuy Orthopaedics unit of Johnson & Johnson.
+The ASR XL Acetabular System and the ASR Hip Resurfacing System are both artificial hip implants manufacture by the DePuy Orthopaedics unit of Johnson & Johnson.
 The Hip Resurfacing System has been available since 2003 for use outside the United States, whereas the Acetabular system has been in use around the world since 2004.
 Then DePuy took both ASR hip implant devices off the market in 2009.

 The ASR Hip is made up of ball and socket components that move against each other.
 These metal components wear over time and release microscopic particles around the patient’s hip.
 Some patients react to these particles, causing fluid to collect in the joint and in the surrounding muscles.
 This condition could initially be painless.
 If left untreated, though, it may cause pain and swelling around the joint and could damage a person’s muscles, bones and nerves in the area.